Skip to main content

 Common Mistakes That Cause Rejection

-• Unsupported format: Using WebP, AVIF, or other modern formats
+• Unsupported format: Using WebP, AVIF, BMP, or HEIC (YouTube only accepts JPG, PNG, GIF)

 • Copyright violations: Using trademarked characters or logos without permission